onestardao/WFGY/ProblemMap/Twin_Atlas/demos/README.md

 Twin Atlas is designed to reduce exactly those failures.

-The demo layer exists to make that visible.
+The demo layer exists to make that visible fast.

 ---

-## 🧠 What the demos are trying to prove
+## 🧠 What a good Twin Atlas demo should prove

-A good Twin Atlas demo should prove more than "one answer looks better."
+A good demo should prove more than “one answer looks nicer.”

-It should prove at least three deeper things:
+It should make at least three deeper things visible:

 ### 1. Better route discipline
 Twin Atlas should avoid locking the wrong dominant route too early.